willfriel1028/MarchMadness_Analytics_Report/output_walkthrough.md

 **Matchup-specific insights**

-Arizona generally scores 4.64 more free throws than their opponent, which is a solid margin Oregon will score 3.41 more free throws than their opponent, which is also pretty solid
+Arizona is expected to score 3.76 more free throws than their opponent in a game at this expected pace, which is a solid margin
+Oregon is expected to score 2.38 more free throws than their opponent in a game at this expected pace, which is also pretty solid

 The head-to-head matchup scores show us that both teams are pretty even in terms of scoring free throws aginst one another.
-The 0.07 difference in matchup scores is pretty insignificant on a [-1,1] scale.
+The 0.11 difference in matchup scores is not super telling on a [-1,1] scale.

-Arizona's score of 0.33 suggests their offense has a slight advantage at generating free throws against Oregon's defense Oregon's score of 0.26 suggests their offense has a slight advantage at generating free throws against Arizona's defense
+Arizona's score of 0.38 suggests their offense has a slight advantage at generating free throws against Oregon's defense Oregon's score of 0.27 suggests their offense has a slight advantage at generating free throws against Arizona's defense

-We can not confidently conclude who will score more free throws from this.
+We can not confidently conclude who will score more free throws from this, however we see that Arizona may have a slight edge.

 **Overall insights**

 The statistics this section is calculated with do not particularly take strength of opponent's defense into consideration, so make sure to keep each team's Elite SOS in the back of your mind when analyzing this.

-If one team appears to be significantly better than the other AND they have a better Elite SOS, then that is probably a solid indication that they will outperform the other team in terms of free throws.

-If one team appears to be significantly better than the other and has a worse Elite SOS, they might still be the better FT team, but their stats could be inflated by a weaker schedule.

 This section largely represents how well each team gets to the free throw line while not allowing their opponent to get to the free throw line.
 This is something that could translate for a weaker team playing a stronger team, it is up for the user to interpret this.

+It is important to look at free throw comparisons in a matchup because they allow teams to generate points without attempting a shot, which is why they are so efficient.

 ```